ldgze/GoodDeals/README.md

 - **Delete Comment:** Users have the option to remove their comments
 - **Like:** Users can show appreciation for a deal or a comment by liking it
 - **Deals Ranking:** A dynamic ranking system that ranks deals based on user likes
+- **Deals Display:** Deals are organized and displayed on their respective category pages

 ## Screenshot